mipwise/mip-opt/3_best_practices/README.md

 This module exists to help you to adopt best practices from the beginning.

+If you want to learn best practices beyond the scope of optimization, make sure to check out the [Mip-Go](https://github.com/mipwise/mip-go) repository.

 ------------------------------------------------------------------------------

 In the next section, we show you why and how to build data agnostic